oliverwatkins/shape-shop-backend/README.md

 This README consists of three parts.

 1. Running the spring application within the IDE against the DB in a docker container.
-2. Running everything using docker-compose
+2. Running in two containers using docker-compose
+3. Starting/deploying in Azure
-3. Running the spring application and DB via two docker containers.
+4. Running the spring application and DB via two docker containers using command lines.
-4. Azure notes
+5. Azure notes
+6. misc

-### 1. Running the application within the IDE against the DB in a docker container
+# 1. Running the application within the IDE against the DB in a docker container

 To run the database :

-(optional) run KILL.BAT
+kill of all old processes (optional) run :

+> KILL.BAT

-## Step 1 - run mysql container
+### Step 1 - run mysql container instance

 > docker run -d -p 3306:3306 --name=shape-shop-db-container --env="MYSQL_ROOT_PASSWORD=root" --env="MYSQL_PASSWORD=root" --env="MYSQL_DATABASE=shapeshop" mysql

-## Step 2 - setup the schema
+### Step 2 - setup the schema

 > docker exec -i shape-shop-db-container mysql -uroot -proot shapeshop < SCHEMA.sql